pabloelcolombiano/cake-dm/README.md

  - It is possible to split your domains in sub-domains.
  - Plugin structures can be split in the same manner.
 You should then replace the *App* domain by a *Plugin* domain.
  - The namespaces do not change.
 It is therefore forbidden to have two controllers with the same name in different domains.
- - the Cells, the Views and the Helpers can be distributed along domain layers too, just as the components.
+ - The Cells, the Views and the Helpers can be distributed along domain layers too, just as the components.
 Behaviors too, but I cannot think of an example where this would be relevant.

 ## Settings